Carbai/carbai/README.md

 ### Hi and welcome 👋

 <img align="right" src="Picture1.png"> I am a computational chemist 👩🏻‍💻.

+Most of my time is dedicated to the understanding of the chemisty at the solid interface.

+In this sense I use quantum-chemical (QM) and since more recently also molecular dynamics (MD) tools for the simulation of organics adsorption on icy structures representatives of interstellar ices.
+In the past I worked in the simulation of material for energy storage and conversion.
+If you are interested in my chemistry work please follow the link reported 👇

 Here you can find a few scripts that I wrote during my compchem journey plus other coding I have been mostly doing for fun.
+I am learning a bit of JavaScript.
+My main goal now is to become proficient with ML algorith and their application for material discovery so in the next future we may be find a little more about this too.

 - 🔭 I’m currently at the very end of my PhD (few months left)
 - 🌱 I’m currently learning ML with Python